microsoft/sarif-pattern-matcher/docs/DebuggingGuide.md

     --dynamic-validation
 ~~~

-*NOTE*: For explanations on the arguments in this command-line, navigate to the `spam.exe` build directory and run the following command:
+*NOTE*: For explanations on the arguments in this command-line, navigate to the `Sarif.PatternMatcher.Cli.exe` build directory and run the following command:

 ~~~
-spam.exe help analyze
+Sarif.PatternMatcher.Cli.exe help analyze
 ~~~

 4. Open the SLN file at `.\src\SarifPatternMatcher.sln`.